Decentblup/multi-window-image-collage/README.md

 ***SETUP***
 To make this work download the files and then cd into the folder from the terminal

-Then paste in "python3 multi-window-image-collage".
+Then paste in "python3 multi-window-image-collage.py".
 It will ask for permissions, accept them and then the next time it will work as expected.

 ***USAGE***
 To use it you can run the script through
-"python3 multi-window-image-collage ***INSERT IMAGE LINK HERE*** ***INSERT LAYOUT.txt HERE***" If you leave the layout blank it will default to layout1.txt
+"python3 multi-window-image-collage.py ***INSERT IMAGE LINK HERE*** ***INSERT LAYOUT.txt HERE***"
+If you leave the layout blank it will default to layout1.txt

 You can use your own files from your computer or from the web